VR First is creating 50 labs for virtual reality education at universities

 “The progress VR First has made in just its first year, from 26 labs open and more coming soon, to its growing technology partner network and the unveiling of dozens of VR projects developed at VR First Labs, is excellent momentum to democratize the innovation VR/AR landscape,” said Ferhan Özkan, cofounder of VR First, in a statement.
 “With more than 65 percent of universities planning dedicated VR labs, plus science parks’ and governments’ interest to do the same, continued growth of our efforts is without question.
 We invite all industry technology providers and stakeholders to join us in this meaningful program.”

-While all VR First labs are equipped with all major VR/AR platforms and technologies, most of these initial projects were developed for the HTC Vive and Oculus Rift platforms, which each account for 31 percent of projects created.
-Unity is the preferred engine (48 percent) followed by Unreal (20 percent) and CryEngine (14 percent).
+While all VR First labs are equipped with all major VR/AR platforms and technologies, most of these initial projects were developed for the HTC Vive and Oculus Rift platforms, which each accounting for 31 percent of projects created.
+Unity is the preferred engine (48 percent), followed by Unreal (20 percent) and CryEngine (14 percent).

 Here’s a sampling of the work under way: